RJ Barrett NBA Playoffs Player Props: Knicks vs. Heat

-RJ Barrett will hope to make a difference for the New York Knicks at 7:30 PM on Tuesday against the Miami Heat in the 2023 NBA Playoffs.
+RJ Barrett and the rest of the New York Knicks take the court versus the Miami Heat in the NBA Playoffs on Saturday, at 3:30 PM ET.

-With prop bets available for Barrett, let's break down some stats and trends to help you find good wagers.
+Below, we break down Barrett's stats and trends to help you find the best prop bets.

 RJ Barrett Prop Bets vs. the Heat